stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 14 (P3L1) - KWIC Exercise.md

 ### Shared Data Approach Quiz

 _Each approach to solving the KWIC problem has advantages and disadvantages .
-For the following statements choose whether they are advantages or disadvantages of the shared data approach._
+For the following statements choose whether they are advantages or disadvantages of the shared data approach_.

 - Data Access Complexity: advantage
 - Data Access Speed: advantage